Lige Clarke: Early life

-Clarke was born February 22, 1942, as the third child to James Bramlette Clarke and Corinne Hicks Clarke.
+Elijah Haydn Clarke was born on February 22, 1942, in Knott County, Kentucky, the third child born to James Bramlette Clarke and Corinne Hicks Clarke.
 Clarke had two siblings: his sister, Shelbiana Clarke, and his brother, George Clarke, who was at one point mayor of Hindman.

 His family was of high social standing in the town, and were also well off economically.
 His grandfather, George Clarke, had founded both a Methodist church in Hindman and the Hindman Settlement School.
 His mother wrote for the town's local paper, and his father owned the Main Street grocery store.

 He grew up in Cave Branch, an unincorporated community in Knott County, Kentucky, just outside of the town of Hindman, where he grew up and attended school.
 Clarke attended Knott County High School.
 During his teenage years, Clarke would pursue acting at Barter Theatre, in Abingdon, Virginia.

 Clarke attended Alice Lloyd College before graduating from Eastern Kentucky University.
 He later left Kentucky and joined the United States Army.

 Career

 By the early 1960s, Clarke worked for the United States Department of Defense in Washington, D.C. in the office of the Army Chief of Staff.
 He worked within the Pentagon, with nine separate top-level security clearances.
 His position had allowed him to spread pamphlets regarding gay rights during his time in the army.

 The access and influence from his position would aid the efforts of Jack Nichols and the Mattachine Society, which Clarke had joined after the Lavender Scare, to pressure government legislature concerned with gay rights.
 Clarke and Nichols created new chapters of the Mattachine Society by producing the East Coast Homophile Organization (ECHO).
 The Mattachine Society was the first gay liberation organization in the United States.
 Clarke became a leader of the group's New York and Washington, DC chapters.
 Clarke helped to organize the first gay rights picket line outside of the White House in 1965, he even hand lettered the protest signs himself.
 Some of which read "Gay is good!", which in the mid-1960s became a sort of rallying cry to combat both the guilt and shame heaped on gay people by the larger society.

 Clarke and Nichols created and wrote "The Homosexual Citizen" as a continuation to their original column written for The Mattachine Review beginning around 1965.
 It was published in Screw magazine.
-It was the first regular LGBT-interest column printed in a non-LGBT publication and hosted the first use of the term "homophobia" in a printed work (Clarke and Nichols cited the term in 1969, but it was first coined in 1965 by psychologist George Weinberg).
+It was the first regular LGBTQ-interest column printed in a non-LGBTQ publication and hosted the first use of the term "homophobia" in a printed work (Clarke and Nichols cited the term in 1969, but it was first coined in 1965 by psychologist George Weinberg).
 By 1972 they edited Gay (which was affiliated with Screw), the first weekly national homosexual newspaper.

 Clarke and Nichols authored two books about same-sex attraction.